 Who was Fernand Leger?

 Fernand Leger was a French painter and sculpture born on February 4, 1881, and died on August 17, 1955.
-Leger was not only a sculptor and painter, but he was also a filmmaker and a war veteran.
+Leger was not only a sculptor and painter but also a filmmaker and a war veteran.
 It was his multidisciplinary skills that made him one of the most celebrated artists of the 21st century.

 During the early stages of his career, Leger focused on cubism.
 He then experimented with other art fields and slowly shifted to the contemporary style of art, which was very popular in his generation.
 Leger developed his fixation on modernization after undergoing a “mechanical” cycle between 1918 and 1923.

 Moving to New York

 After World War I, Fernand Ledger changed his approach from cubism to popular modern art and focused on mechanical objects and the importance of advertising and billboards.
 His obsessions with cities saw him move to New York – the capital of the world.
-He was astounded by the sheer of the city, evident by his remarks to his friend:
+He was astounded by the sheer of the city, evident by his remarks to his friend2:

 I am still constantly astonished by the vertical urge of these people drunk with architecture.
 From my room on the thirtieth floor, the night is the most astonishing spectacle in the world.
 Nothing can be compared to it….
 This city is infernal.
 A mixture of elegance and toughness.

 The City, 1919

 The City or La Ville in French is a 1919 painting by Fernand Leger.
 In The City, Leger successfully captured the disjointed rhythms of contemporary urban space and the extensive vista of its skyscrapers, bridges, and scaffolding.